meliao/pcfft/README.md

 This routine returns the matrix that maps charge strengths at srcinfo.r to charge strengths on the equispaced grid, it also returns some point binning info used in get_addsub

 A_add_sub = get_addsub(kern_0, kern_s, kern_t, kern_st, srcinfo, targinfo, grid_info, pxyinfo, sortinfo_s, sortinfo_t)
+This routine returns the matrix that fixes the interactions that are done incorrectly by the fast apple